NoHomey/swift-array-variations/README.md

 # swift-array-variations
-Swift Library for generating variations from elements of an Array
+Swift Library for generating variations (k-permutations of n) from elements of an Array